tos-kamiya/consolemock/README.md

 # Console Mock
 A Java's mock unit-testing kit for java.io.Console or System.in/out.
-With console mock, you can write interactions between a CLI app and its user as a scenario, which contains printings by the app and input lines by the user as a timeline.
+With console mock, you can write interactions between a CLI app and its user as a scenario, which contains print-outs by the app and input lines by the user in a time line.

 ## How to use